Disney World Needs to Improve the Guest Experience by Fixing or Restoring These Things.

 To Walt Disney World’s credit, we’re finally starting to see significant park hours extensions this holiday season, with three midnight closings scheduled for Magic Kingdom in November.
 That’s a good start, but it’s only a start.
 Given contemporary crowd levels, those should be commonplace–and 9am to 9pm hours for Magic Kingdom should be a thing of the past entirely.

-(Combining the two issues above, rather than doing week-by-week park hours extension, they should identify all dates for the rest of the year when park hours should be longer.
-Make those extensions in one fell swoop, and make an official announcement trumpeting the number of “more midnight Magic Kingdom nights!”
-It’d be an easy win with fans, similar to earlier this year when Disneyland advertised adding more of the cheapest ticket dates.)
+(Combining the two issues above, rather than doing week-by-week park hours extension, they should identify all dates far in advance when park hours should definitely be longer.
+Make those extensions in one fell swoop, and make an official announcement trumpeting the number of “more midnights in Magic Kingdom!”
+It’d be an easy win with fans, similar to when Disneyland advertised adding more of the cheapest ticket dates.)

 Restore Upcharges